Damascus: Ottoman period

 In early 1516, the Ottoman Empire, wary of the danger of an alliance between the Mamluks and the Persian Safavids, started a campaign of conquest against the Mamluk sultanate.
 On 21 September, the Mamluk governor of Damascus fled the city, and on 2 October the khutba in the Umayyad mosque was pronounced in the name of Selim I. The day after, the victorious sultan entered the city, staying for three months.
 On 15 December, he left Damascus by Bab al-Jabiya, intent on the conquest of Egypt.
 Little appeared to have changed in the city: one army had simply replaced another.
 However, on his return in October 1517, the sultan ordered the construction of a mosque, tekkiye and mausoleum at the shrine of Shaikh Muhi al-Din ibn Arabi in al-Salihiyah.
 This was to be the first of Damascus's great Ottoman monuments.

 During this time, according to an Ottoman census, Damascus had 10,423 households.

 The Ottomans remained for the next 400 years, except for a brief occupation by Ibrahim Pasha of Egypt from 1832 to 1840.
 Because of its importance as the point of departure for one of the two great Hajj caravans to Mecca, Damascus was treated with more attention by the Porte than its size might have warranted—for most of this period, Aleppo was more populous and commercially more important.
 In 1559 the western building of Sulaymaniyya Takiyya, comprising a mosque and khan for pilgrims on the road to Mecca, was completed to a design by the famous Ottoman architect Mimar Sinan, and soon afterward the Salimiyya Madrasa was built adjoining it.
+During the Ottoman period, it used to be named Sacred Damascus or Holy Damascus (شام شريف), a title that was also used for the city of Jerusalem.